Women's swimming in Australia: Participation

 In 1940, a study of 314 women in New Zealand and Australia was done.
 Most of the women in the study were middle class, conservative, Protestant and white.
 The study found that 183 participated in sport.
-The fourth most popular sport that these women participated in was swimming, with 25 having played the sport.
+The fourth most popular sport that these women participated in was swimming, with 25 having participated in the sport.

 Swimming is one of Australia's sports with the highest rates of participation by women.
-11.8% of Australian women regularly swim.
+A total of 11.8% of Australian women regularly swim.
 This is behind only walking and aerobics.

 For more than 100 years, swimming has provided Australian women the chance to make their mark on the international and national stage, with not many other sports allowing females to compete in.
 In the latest National Team, female competitors made up 55 per cent of the team and in the communities there are more than 5000 female coaches and more than 2000 female officials.

 International

 Australia has a long history of sending competitors to international events.